garciart/id-card-demo/wwwroot/docs/README.md

 Navigate to ```Pages/Holders``` and open the ```Create.cshtml.cs``` file.

-Import the following reference (at the top of the file):
+Add the following references (at the top of the file):

 ```
 using Microsoft.AspNetCore.Hosting;